graphic links to Magforum.com home page

 October 9-15 1981.
 London Voice Ltd, 313 Upper Street, Islington, London N1.
 Distributed by New Statesman.
 40p.
 92pp.
 Ed: John Fordham

-City Limits was launched by many of the former staff of Time Out (referred to, in an Private-Eyeish way as Another London Magazine) who had left during a protracted dispute after owner Tony Elliot ended the system of equal pay for all staff.
-The launch issue's editorial states: 'Six months, innumerable dismissals, several writs, threats, recriminations, sit-ins, lock-outs and undignified rumbles later, we have brought you City Limits - a paper that we think you'll agree was worth the fight.'
+City Limits was launched by many of the former staff of Time Out (referred to, in a Private-Eyeish way as Another London Magazine) who had left during a protracted dispute after owner Tony Elliot ended the system of equal pay for all staff.

 Cartoonist Steve Bell's Maggie's Farm switched from Time Out with the first outing in City Limits portraying Norman Tebbit ripping off an interviewer's head on Maggie's order 'Get him Psycho!'